itsAidenDev/itsAidenDev/README.md

 - 💡 Experienced in building APIs, handling authentication, and database integration
 - 🎯 Career Goal: Grow as a backend/full-stack developer and contribute to impactful projects
 - 🔐 Currently learning cybersecurity fundamentals (network security, OWASP Top 10, and ethical hacking basics)
+- ✉️ You can shoot me an email at aidenromerogarcia@gmail.com!
+I'll try to respond as soon as I can.
 - 📍 Based in Barcelona